kedith/conference/README.md

 # Conference

 To prepare the db:
-1. Check the config file and adjust jour database settings
+1. Check the config file and adjust your database settings
 2. run 'mix ecto.migrate' to run all migrations or 'mix ecto.migrate -r Custom.Repo' for each repo with the coresponding name

 ## Installation